beneviolabs/ft-allowance-agent/milestone-3.md

 #### WIP Milestone 3

 <b>Audience:</b> Mainstream Consumers.
-<b>Overview:</b> Your self-described luddite friend finds Peerlio from a web search, after a brief chat with the Peerfolio Agent, Friend is convinced that they will use Peerfolio as their first venture into acquiring crypto.
+<b>Overview:</b> Your self-described luddite friend finds Peerfolio from a web search, after a brief chat with the Peerfolio Agent, Friend is convinced that they will use Peerfolio as their first venture into acquiring crypto.

 #### Requirements and Acceptance Criteria
-- As a user (mainstream consumer) I should be able to onboard into the fully designed, mobile-first Peerfolio app, deployed on a v0.peerfolio.app domain, where I'm able to onboard and setup with trading account with minimum interactions with wallet approval screens.
+- As a user (mainstream consumer) I should be able to onboard into the fully designed, mobile-first Peerfolio app, deployed on a v0.peerfolio.app domain, where I'm able to onboard and setup a trading account with minimum interactions with wallet approval screens.
 After onboarding, the app guides me to choose between a token allocation scheme that matches my interests and risk preferences, followed by an onramp flow that lets me convert some amount of fiat into the aforementioned token allocations.

 #### Nice to haves:
 - Offramp: Alpha release of Raincard integration.
 Design the required onboarding and technical designs for Raincard integration.